jsgf/rfcs/text/0000-sandbox-environment.md

 By default all environment variables are available with their value taken from the environment.
 There are several additional controls to control the logical environment accessed by `env!()`/`option_env!()`:
-- only allow access to a specific whitelist of variables
+- only allow access to a specific set of variables
 - override specific variables to other values
 - add new variables without them being present in the environment

 These options are:
-- `--env-whitelist REGEX` - match the REGEX against all existing process environment variables and allow them to be seen.
-This overrides `--env-remove-all`.
-The regex is matched against the entire variable name
-  (that is, it is anchored).
+- `--env-allow REGEX` - match the REGEX against all existing process environment variables and allow them to be seen.
+The regex is matched against the entire variable name (that is, it is anchored).
-- `--env-blacklist REGEX` - match the REGEX against the environment and remove those variables from the logical environment; this is equivalent to unsetting them from the Rust code's perspective.
+- `--env-deny REGEX` - match the REGEX against the environment and remove those variables from the logical environment; this is equivalent to unsetting them from the Rust code's perspective.
 - `--env-set VAR=VALUE` - set the logical value of an environment variable.
 This will override the value if it already exists in the process environment, or create a new logical environment variable.

 These options are processed in order.
 For example:
 ```
-rustc --env-blacklist '.*' --env-whitelist 'CARGO_.*' --env-set HOME=/home/system [...]
+rustc --env-deny '.*' --env-allow 'CARGO_.*' --env-set HOME=/home/system [...]
 ```
 will clean all environment variables from the logical environment.
 It then allows access to all Cargo-set variables, and overrides the value of `$HOME`.

 Note that these options act on the logical environment, so:
 ```
-rustc --env-set FOO=BAR --env-blacklist FOO
+rustc --env-set FOO=BAR --env-deny FOO
 ```
 will leave `FOO` unset.